close

 Contingent Workforce Weekly, Episode 606: A Conversation With Cesar Jimenez, CEO of myBasePay

 Another all-new edition of the Contingent Workforce Weekly episode, sponsored by DZConneX, a Yoh company, features a conversation with Cesar Jimenez, CEO of myBasePay.
-Cesar and I discuss the impact of direct sourcing, the current state of talent and work, the future of the agile workforce, DE&I, and so much more.
+Cesar and I discuss the impact of direct sourcing, the current state of talent and work, the future of the agile workforce, and so much more.

 Tune into Episode 606 of Contingent Workforce Weekly below, or subscribe on Apple Music, Spotify, Stitcher, or iHeartRadio.